oasis-tcs/csaf/csaf_2.1/prose/edit/src/conformance.md

 * it defines exactly one extension satisfying the "CSAF Extension" conformance profile.
 * it defines exactly one JSON schema satisfying the "CSAF Extension Schema" conformance profile.
-* all tests contained in it satisfy the "CSAF Extension Test" conformance profile.
+* all tests defined in it satisfy the "CSAF Extension Test" conformance profile.
 * it contains all tests needed for the validation of the extension.

   > This includes tests that check for prerequisites in the CSAF document, if applicable.
+  > Referencing an existing test is considered to fulfill the "contains" requirement,
+  > if the referenced test is accessible to anyone that can access the referencing specification.

+* all requirements above are fulfilled for the same extension.

+### Conformance Clause 33: CSAF Extension Bundle

+A compilation of artifacts satisfies the "CSAF Extension Bundle" conformance profile if:

+* it contains exactly one extension satisfying the "CSAF Extension" conformance profile.
+* it contains exactly one JSON schema satisfying the "CSAF Extension Schema" conformance profile.
+* it contains exactly one JSON object satisfying the "CSAF Extension Metadata Schema".
+* all necessary test files to implement the "CSAF Extension Test" for this extension.
+* has a name that it can be referred to.

-### Conformance Clause 33: CSAF Extension Package
+### Conformance Clause 34: CSAF Extension Package

 A compilation of artifacts satisfies the "CSAF Extension Package" conformance profile if:

-* it defines exactly one extension satisfying the "CSAF Extension" conformance profile.
+* it contains exactly one specification satisfying the "CSAF Extension Specification" conformance profile.
-* it defines exactly one JSON schema satisfying the "CSAF Extension Schema" conformance profile.
+* it contains exactly one compilation of artifacts satisfying the "CSAF Extension Bundle" conformance profile.
-* it defines exactly one JSON object satisfying the "CSAF Extension Metadata Schema".
-* all tests contained in it satisfy the "CSAF Extension Test" conformance profile.
-* it contains all tests needed for the validation of the extension.
 * has a name that it can be referred to.

-### Conformance Clause 34: CSAF Extension Collection
+### Conformance Clause 35: CSAF Extension Collection

 A set of artifacts satisfies the "CSAF Extension Collection" conformance profile if it: